Acton Hoarding Cleanup Services

 Coordinating Hoarding Cleanup with Acton’s Department of Public Works and Solid Waste Programs

 Effective hoarding cleanup in Acton requires strict adherence to municipal solid waste management protocols.
 The Department of Public Works (DPW) oversees bulk waste collection, transfer station operations, and enforces local disposal regulations.
 Residents must schedule bulk item pickups by contacting the DPW at least 48 hours in advance.
-The Acton Transfer Station, located at 14 Forest Road, is open Tuesday through Saturday from 8:00 AM to 3:00 PM; a valid resident sticker is required for entry.
-Fees for disposal are based on item type and volume, with mattresses and large appliances incurring additional charges.
-Prohibited items, such as hazardous waste and electronics, must be separated and handled through designated programs.
-Key steps include:
+The Acton Transfer Station, located at 14 Forest Road, is open Tuesday through Saturday from 7:00 AM to 3:00 PM; a valid resident sticker is required for entry.
+Disposal fees are assessed by weight, with a minimum charge of $10 per load.
+Key requirements include:

 Department of Public Works